 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which is intended to improve financial reporting by requiring timelier recording of credit losses on loans and other financial instruments held by financial institutions and other organizations.
 The ASU requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 Financial institutions and other organizations will now use forwardlooking information to better inform their credit loss estimates.
 Many of the loss estimation techniques applied today will still be permitted, although the inputs to those techniques will change to reflect the full amount of expected credit losses.
 Organizations will continue to use judgment to determine which loss estimation method is appropriate for their circumstances.
 The ASU requires enhanced disclosures to help investors and other financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 These disclosures include qualitative and quantitative requirements that provide additional information about the amounts recorded in the financial statements.
 In addition, the ASU amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
 This ASU has subsequently been amended by ASU 2018-19, ASU 2019-04, ASU 2019-05, ASU 2019-10, ASU 2019-11 and ASU 2020-03.
 The standard will replace today's incurred loss approach with an expected loss model for instruments measured at amortized cost.
 Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
 This ASU is effective for public entities for annual and interim periods beginning after December 15, 2019, and effective for all other entities for annual and interim periods beginning after December 15, 2022.
 Early adoption is permitted for all entities for annual periods beginning after December 15, 2018, and interim periods therein.
-The Group is in the process of evaluating the impact of adoption of this guidance on its consolidated financial statements.
+The Company adopted ASU2016-13 from July 1, 2023 and concluded that the adoption of this standard did not have a material impact on its consolidated financial statements.